telerik/winforms-docs/pdfviewer/features/text/text-selection.md

 {{endregion}}

->note There are no genuine words in PDF, so the viewer uses a greedy text recognition method.
+>tip There are no genuine words in PDF, so the viewer uses a greedy text recognition method.
 That is why it is not guaranteed that it would find the exact start and end position of a word.
 >

 * __Events__: